From BioStar v2.7.2, you can configure the image log storage path, and auto-saving without viewing or checking logs from monitoring is supported.

 - Configure the image log file path as below.
 Default value is '.\imagelog\'.

-2. Enable image log feature from the device.
+2. Enable the image log feature from the device.

 - Register the device on your device list.